 For each scenario, we constructed 100 simulated datasets, fit a GAM as described above, utilized the method of finite differences to identify time periods and/or locations where growth was changing quickly (where the confidence interval of the first derivative did not contain zero and was outside of the 5th to 95th percentiles of the entire derivative set for that simulation, G).
 We tabulated the proportion of each scenario’s 100 datasets that each identified breakpoint (true or erroneous).
 The data were then re-aggregated to match the identified spatio-temporal break points in order to estimate parameters of the VBGF at the proposed resolution.

 Application to Northeast Pacific Sablefish

 Sablefish (Anoplopoma fimbria) are a highly mobile, long-lived, valuable groundfish that have high movement rates (10 – 88% annual movement probabilities across Alaska, Hanselman et al. 2015) and range from Southern California to the Bering Sea.
-Concurrent population declines across the entire range during the past few decades have increased concern about the status of sablefish and interest in the causes of thw downward trend.
+Concurrent population declines across the entire range during the past few decades have increased concern about the status of sablefish and interest in the causes of the downward trend.
 Traditionally, sablefish stock assessment and management has occurred independently at regional scales, namely Alaska, British Columbia, and the US West Coast, assuming that these are closed stocks.
 However, recent genetic work has shown that NE Pacific sablefish are not genetically distinct between these traditional management areas (Jasonowicz et al., 2017), though there is evidence for differences in growth rate and size-at-maturity throughout the range (McDevitt, 1990).
-This suggests that the current delineation of assessment and management regions is incongruent with the stock’s actual spatial structure and motivates research that would enable the construction of a population dynamics model that represents the spatial heterogeneity of sablefish throughout their rangeWe obtained fishery-independent length and age data from the Bering Sea and West Coast trawl surveys conducted annually by the National Oceanic and Atmospheric Administration.
+This suggests that the current delineation of assessment and management regions is incongruent with the stock’s actual spatial structure and motivates research that would enable the construction of a population dynamics model that represents the spatial heterogeneity of sablefish throughout their range.

+Estimates of the parameters of the growth curve for sablefish are usually based on survey data acquired from chartered commercial trawl or longline vessels (Table 1).
+It is preferable to obtain estimate growth parameters using data from a survey, because fishery-dependent information can be heavily biased due to targeting or gear selectivity (Ricker, 1969).

+Though a robust volume of survey data is available for this species for all management regions, researchers have not yet analyzed available length and age data for the entire sablefish range for evidence of spatial patterns.

+We obtained fishery-independent length and age data from the Bering Sea and West Coast trawl surveys conducted annually by the National Oceanic and Atmospheric Administration.
 We also obtained length and age records from the Canadian Department of Fisheries and Oceans, which has performed an annual trap-based survey since 1991.
 Data from each region included measured length, sex, age, and the starting latitude and longitude which determined the survey station.
 Due to computational constraints, and to avoid disproportionate influence of more heavily-sampled regions, we randomly subsampled 8,239 records from each of the three management regions.

 In constructing the GAM, we investigated the use of an AR1 temporal structure with lags of 1 to 3 years, but these models did not improve AICc over the initial model without autoregressive structure.